Selecting the right employee is a serious choice, but deciding what type of employee to hire is another thing entirely.

 What is independent contractor work?

-Contracting is employment undertaken on an agreed short term basis.
+Independent contracting is employment undertaken on an agreed short term basis.
 The period of work can vary between days or months.

 Contracts vary depending on the agreed working arrangements between employee and employer but usually take form as either a fixed-term (specific time only) or renewable (can be continued for a longer period if both parties agree).